(NOTE: The project has now terminated, and no further updates are being made to the database.)

-Provided to GENUKI by Stan Waight and his team of contributors - see Acknowledgments
+The information from this project was provided to GENUKI by the late Stan Waight and his team of contributors - see Acknowledgments.

 Table of Keepers

 Table of Stations by county

 Most of the pre-1939 records of the Corporation of Trinity House, the general lighthouse authority for England and Wales, were destroyed in the bombing of its headquarters at Tower Hill during World War II.
 Following the release of the 1901 census in 2002, a project was conceived in which material from copies of the 1894 and 1910 Service Lists (which had survived outside London) would be amalgamated with extracts from the nationally-available decennial censuses.
 The aim was to produce, as comprehensively as possible, a service record of lighthouse keepers covering the period 1841 to 1910.

 The periodical Service Lists were printed in the order of seniority of the keepers.
 They showed name, date of birth and date of entry into the Lighthouse Service of each serving keeper, and details of the stations on which he had served.
 The length of service as Supernumerary Assistant Keeper (an Assistant Keeper not yet appointed to a station), and the dates of promotion from Assistant Keeper to Principal Keeper can be established from these Lists.
 Unfortunately the surviving Lists do not include keepers who entered the Service before 1856.
 However, some of the younger men in the 1910 Service List would have served on into the 1940s.